 You can be sure you will never be late to your ship at the end of the last day.

-We are always prepared for the unexpected and always have a special extra van in case of the emergency to provide you with another vehicle or whatever means necessary to return you to your ship at the appointed time, at our expense.
+We are always prepared for the unexpected and always have a special extra van on stand by in case of any emergency, to provide you with another vehicle or whatever means necessary to return you to your ship at the appointed time, at our expense.
 All of our itineraries are insured to take into account unforeseen circumstances which may arise on the way back to the port.